 Market risk is the risk that the fair value of financial instruments will fluctuate.
 These fluctuations can be caused by market volatility, interest rate volatility, economic cycles, political events and levels of economic growth, both global and domestic.
-The Fund is materially exposed to two different types of market risks, namely foreign currency risk and price risk.
-Market risk exposures are assessed and managed through employing established investment strategies.
+The Fund was materially exposed to two different types of market risks, namely foreign currency risk and price risk.
+Market risk exposures were assessed and managed through employing established investment strategies.

-The Fund has a focused portfolio and, due to the concentrated nature of the Fund's investments, considerable short term volatility may be experienced.
-All of the portfolio positions are subject to research and peer group review and if appropriate opportunities cannot be found the Fund will hold cash until new opportunities arise.
-As part of its risk management strategy, the Fund uses futures, options and forward currency contracts to manage exposures resulting from changes in foreign currencies and equity price risks.
+The Fund had a focused portfolio and, due to the concentrated nature of the Fund's investments, considerable short term volatility was experienced.
+All of the portfolio positions were subject to research and peer group review and if appropriate opportunities couldn't be found the Fund held cash until new opportunities arose.
+As part of its risk management strategy, the Fund used futures, options and forward currency contracts to manage exposures resulting from changes in foreign currencies and equity price risks.